mosona-labs/mosona-manager/README.md

 Designed as a team-oriented / personal project management server monitor and terminal management tool, featuring comprehensive project permission control and SSH-driven remote management protocol.

-> Agentless: No need to install any agents on the managed servers, simplifying deployment and reducing overhead.
+> Agentless Mode: No need to install any agents on the managed servers, simplifying deployment and reducing overhead.

+> Agent Mode: Optional lightweight agents can be deployed on managed servers.
+The Agent reports its status to the central server, or the central server queries the Agent for status.

 ## Features
 - **Project Management**: Create and manage multiple projects with ease.